-An equivalent document to a CAD Form 1 may be:

-- (a) a release document issued by an organisation acceptable to CAD. - (b) a release document issued by an organisation approved under the terms of a bilateral agreement signed by the Competent Authority;
+- I. An equivalent document to a CAA Form I may be: - (a) a release document issued by an organisation acceptable to the CAA. - (b) a release document issued by an organisation approved under the terms of a bilateral agreement signed by the CAA; - 2.
+For acceptance of standard parts, raw material and consumable material, refer to AMC M.A.501(c) and AMC M.A.501 (d).